harmony-one/x/progress/theo-perisic.md

 ---

 2024-02-21 Wed: Sync with Yuriy, Artem, and Frank for tasks to implement location updates and most recent UI changes.
+Harmony<>Covalent sync for EthDenver.

 2024-02-20 Tue: Completed EthDenver troubleshooting.
 10:30 sync, coordinating front-end logic changes with team.